Support and information about COVID-19. Find online resources or access national helplines.

 - Assistance if you need urgent help and your support worker/carer is unavailable.

-The COVID-19 welfare phone line can help if you are self-isolating and need food or other essential items.
+Welfare phone line: Work and Income's COVID-19 welfare phone line can help if you are self-isolating and need food or other essential items.
 Call them on 0800 512 337.
+It is open 8am to 5pm Monday to Friday and 8am to 1pm on a Saturday.

 If you are a carer for someone with a disability, please find information and advice on the Ministry of Health website: COVID-19: Family, whānau, and āiga carers external URL